Four ways you can improve your home office – and make it more productive

 With your walls taken care of, it’s time to turn your attention to flooring.
 There’s no reason why your office flooring has to be different to the rest of the home, so if you’re a lover of laminate, extend this from the hall into the office area.
 It’s recommended that you hire a flooring company to install the laminate for you, but if you’re handy around the house you could give it a try on your own.

 Alternatively, light grey tiled flooring can work beautifully in a reception area and then flow through to the office, helping the home stay streamlined.
 Wherever your office is based within your house, there’s no reason why your flooring options can’t take the lead from the rest of the home.
+To make your office cozier, try adding a rug that complements the size of your desk.

 4) Get smart with accessories